 Linear motion valves – In this type, the closure member moves in a linear direction and modifies the fluid flow rate.
 Linear motion valves are of four types.

-- Gate valve –In high temperatures, the gate valve is used for on/off applications.
+In high temperatures, the gate valve is used for on/off applications.
 This is also recommended for non-throttling services because of its fully closed or fully open designs.
 It has a sliding gate to control the flow.
 It works well at the time of straight-line flow of liquid with minimum restrictions.
 Based on shape, the gate valve is further divided into two categories: Parallel and wedge.

 The gate valve starts working when the stem is rotated either clockwise to close motion or clockwise to open motion.
 As you move the stem, the gate valve moves up and down.
-The advantage of a gate valve is it comes with tight sealing.
+The advantage of a gate valve is it comes with a tight sealing.
 Gate valve also has the disadvantage of requiring more actuating force.

-2. Globe valve – Due to the globular shape, this valve is named a globe valve.
+Due to the globular shape, this valve is named a globe valve.
 Its closure member is a plug with a button, located right at the center.
 When the plug is raised, the globe valve allows the fluid flow.
 Globe valve mainly has 3 body designs as Z, Y, and angle body.
 The advantage of the globe valve is it has better throttling characteristics than other valves.
 It also has the disadvantage of having a high-pressure drop.

-3. Diaphragm valve –The diaphragm valve has a compressor that is connected to a flexing diaphragm.
+The diaphragm valve has a compressor that is connected to a flexing diaphragm.
 This diaphragm is lifted at the time of opening of this valve and allows the fluid flow.
 When the valve is closed, it closes the path tightly.

 The diaphragm valve works at low temperature and low pressure and is highly suitable for corrosive liquids.
 The advantage of the diaphragm valve is it is easy to maintain and has a simple construction.
-It also has disadvantages like it can’t be used in high temperature and high pressure.
+It also has disadvantages like it can’t be used in high temperatures and high pressure.

 So this is everything you should know about the various types of flow control valves.
+If you have any questions just feel free to contact us.